You’ve been slaving away for hours, and it’s finally time to slice before finally tucking into that delicious brisket.

-Best all-around electric knife for slicing brisket – Cuisinart CEK-40 Electric Knife
+Best all-around electric knife for slicing brisket – Cuisinart CEK-41 Electric Knife

 As we’ve mentioned previously, kitchens around the country are full of low quality electric knives that you shouldn’t let near a cooked brisket.
 This is definitely an area where paying a little extra goes a long way.

 Some other benefits include:

-- Powerful motor and sharp blades can easily carve brisket and other roasts
+- Powerful motor and sharp blade can easily carve brisket and other roasts.

-- At 4ft the power cord is long enough for you to manoeuvre around anything you need to slice.
+- At 5ft the power cord is long enough for you to manoeuvre around anything you need to slice.

 - Knife and blade come apart for easy storage in the included wooden tray.

-You also get different blades in the same package.
-One for slicing meat and the other for bread.
+You also get a blade for slicing meat and a carving fork.
 The only issue with the Cuisinart is that the handle can get pretty hot with extended use.

 Otherwise, the only issue is the same you would have with any electric.
 The cord can get in the way, and it’s frustrating to have the cord run through the meat juices.
 If you’re going to be carving a lot of meat for a decent amount of time then give the Cuisinart knife a go.

 Best knife for trimming brisket

 While we’ve been focussing on the best knife for slicing brisket, you probably want to avoid using the same knife while preparing your brisket.
 To trim a brisket you want to use a good narrow boning knife.

 A semi stiff, curved knife will be thin and sharp enough to easily slide the knife under the fat and silver skin and remove it without taking any valuable meat off.

 Best brisket trimming knife – Smoke Kitchen 6.5″ Boning Knife